 Growth is now driven by factors such as a strong natural demand, increased role of off shoring and globalization, shortage of talent in the advanced countries, and the superiority of offshore labor market.

 Additionally, the launch of numerous new disruptive technologies puts many organizations in the position where they would need an IT consultant to determine which new technologies would be effective for their needs.
-This means an IT consultant has a real advantage when they expand their own expertise and knowledge to include areas like cloud computing, analytics and Big Data, security, infrastructure and mobility to be of the greatest value to other organizations.
+This means an IT consultant has a real advantage when they expand their own expertise and knowledge.
+They can include areas like cloud computing, analytics and Big Data, security, infrastructure and mobility.
+If they do this, they will be of the greatest value to other organizations.

 According to PayScale, IT consultants can earn between $44,819 and $113,691 and average $72,000 per year, depending on the level of experience and area of the country.
-Those that operate their own IT consulting firms can expect to make even more, depending on the number of organizations that hire them.
+Those that operate their own IT consulting firms can expect to make even more.
+However, this will depend on the number of organizations that hire them.

-There are numerous other niche consulting career opportunities, including financial services, Human Resources, environmental, engineering, education and marketing just to name a few.
+There are numerous other niche consulting career opportunities.
+This includes financial services, Human Resources, environmental, engineering, education and marketing just to name a few.
 Each consulting area has their own skill sets, salaries, and outlooks in terms of challenges and opportunities.

 Build a Better Consulting Business

 With these opportunities in all aspects of consulting here and in the future, it is important to make sure that you build a better consulting business to make the most of a bright future.
-That involves a lot of processes and components, but fortunately today’s business environment offers a significant number of tools to make it as easy and efficient as possible.
+That involves a lot of processes and components.
+Fortunately, today’s business environment offers a significant number of tools to make it as easy and efficient as possible.

 More consultants are realizing that they must have a Web presence regardless of the business segment they serve.
-Offering an online presence through a website and social media channels is a way for consultants to find and connect with their customers, offering valuable advice as a thought leader and showcasing their skills.
+Offering an online presence is a way for consultants to find and connect with their customers.
+It offers valuable advice as a thought leader and showcasing their skills.
 Of course, consulting is still a face-to-face business, so it’s about balancing technology with personal relationship building.

 Even if a consultant does not have these skills or experience, they can take advantage of numerous tools, such as Wix for a free website, Searchmetrics for SEO and digital content strategies, and Hootsuite for scheduling and managing all social media accounts.

-Other online tools like Wrike provide an excellent way to track progress on various projects and client work, offering collaborative processes for everyone involved, including consulting staff and clients.
-Along with tracking time and projects, billing is an essential part of the consultation process even if a retainer payment model is used.
+Additionally, other online tools like Wrike provide an excellent way to track progress on various projects and client work, offering collaborative processes for everyone involved, including consulting staff and clients.
+Along with tracking time, billing is an essential part of the consultation process if a retainer payment model is used.
 From software that helps create agreements and contracts that include payment terms to online invoicing solutions like Due.com, this is a critical aspect of building a sustainable consulting business.

 For more information on getting a consulting job or starting your own practice, be sure to check out our consulting business guide.